-We examined the correlation between samples taken with each key and the instances of the rest of the keys.
-Specifically, for each key signal we calculated the maximum correlation to each instance in the training data belonging to each different key.
-We then calculated the mean of these values between each two keys.
-For each tested key, we take the highest value of the 25 values we received, which shows the correlation to the most likely key to be chosen as a match to the original key.
+We also examined the correlation between samples taken with each key and the Letter Data Sets of the rest of the keys.
+Specifically, for each key signal, we calculated the maximum correlation to each instance in the training data.
+We then calculate the average correlation of the sample to the Letter Data Set of each alphabet letter.